Signatures of quantum chaos in an out-of-time-order tensor

-$\mathcal{O}_t$ is an higher-order map~\cite{PhysRevLett.101.060401,PhysRevA.80.022339, Oreshkov2012}, capable of characterizing \textit{all} multi-time correlations in the quantum process.
-Rather then working with an abstract map, it is often convenient to work with its matrix representation $\Upsilon^\mathcal{O}_t$, which is the \textit{out-of-time-order matrix} (OTOM).
-The OTOM is given in the second line of Eq.~\eqref{eq:the OTOM}, obtained by means of the Choi-Jamio{\l}kowski isomorphism~\cite{JAMIOLKOWSKI1972275, CHOI1975285}, which translates a quantum map, representing a process, to a many-body quantum state~\cite{2017Milz}.
+$\mathcal{O}_t$ acts on quantum maps $\mathcal{A}, \mathcal{B}, \mathcal{C}$, and thus is said to be an higher-order map~\cite{PhysRevLett.101.060401, PhysRevA.80.022339, Oreshkov2012} that must possess non-Markovian quantum correlations~\cite{PollockPRL}, as we show below.
+Rather than working with an abstract map, it is often convenient to work with its matrix representation $\Upsilon^\mathcal{O}_t$, which is the \textit{out-of-time-order tensor} (OTOT).
+The OTOT is given in the second line of Eq.~\eqref{eq:the OTOT}, obtained by means of the Choi-Jamio{\l}kowski isomorphism~\cite{JAMIOLKOWSKI1972275, CHOI1975285}, which translates a quantum map, representing a process, to a many-body quantum state~\cite{2017Milz}.
 The isomorphism is shown in the bottom panel of Fig.~\ref{fig:ChoiState}, where each line from $\mathcal{O}_t$ to $\Upsilon_t^\mathcal{O}$ is an operator on space of $P$~\cite{SM}.
-The resultant OTOM is a density matrix satisfying ${\Upsilon_t^\mathcal{O}}^\dag = \Upsilon_t^\mathcal{O}$, $\Upsilon_t^\mathcal{O} \ge 0$, $\trace[\Upsilon_t^\mathcal{O}]=1$.
-In contrast, the Choi states $\hat\Upsilon_X$ of the superoperators $X\in \{\mathcal{A}, \mathcal{B}, \mathcal{C}\}$ play the role of observables and the hat denotes that they are not normalised; for a trace-preserving operation $\trace[\hat\Upsilon_X]$ equals the dimension of the Hilbert space.
-As such, Eq.~\eqref{eq:the OTOM} has the interpretation as the spatio-temporal version of the Born rule~\cite{Shrapnel_2018}.
+The resultant OTOT is a density matrix satisfying ${\Upsilon_t^\mathcal{O}}^\dag = \Upsilon_t^\mathcal{O}$, $\Upsilon_t^\mathcal{O} \ge 0$, $\trace[\Upsilon_t^\mathcal{O}]=1$.
+By contrast, the Choi states $\hat\Upsilon_X$ of the superoperators $X\in \{\mathcal{A}, \mathcal{B}, \mathcal{C}\}$ play the role of observables and the hat denotes that they are not normalised; for a trace-preserving operation $\trace[\hat\Upsilon_X]$ equals the dimension of the Hilbert space.
+Hence, Eq.~\eqref{eq:the OTOT} has the interpretation as the spatio-temporal version of the Born rule~\cite{Shrapnel_2018}.